 Executive Summary – Introduction

-For many diplomats Twitter has become a powerful channel for digital diplomacy and 21st century statecraft and not all Twitter exchanges are diplomatic, real world differences are spilling over reflected on Twitter and sometimes end up in hashtag wars.
+For many diplomats Twitter has become a powerful channel for digital diplomacy and 21st century statecraft and not all Twitter exchanges are diplomatic, real world differences are playing out on Twitter and sometimes end up in hashtag wars between embassies and foreign ministries.

 “I am a firm believer in the power of technology and social media to communicate with people across the world,” India’s new Prime Minister Narendra Modi wrote in his inaugural message on his new website.
-Within weeks of his election in May 2014, the @NarendraModi account has moved into the top four most followed Twitter accounts of world leaders with close to five million followers.
+Since his election in May 2014 the @NarendraModi account has moved into the top three most followed Twitter accounts of world leaders.

-As of 25 June 2014, the vast majority (83 percent) of the 193 UN member countries have a presence on Twitter.
-More than two-thirds (68 percent) of all heads of state and heads of government have personal accounts on the social network.
+As of 24 March 2015, the vast majority (86 percent) of the 193 UN member countries have a presence on Twitter.
+172 heads of state and heads of government have personal accounts on the social network.

 Most Followed World Leaders

-In Latin America Cristina Fernández de Kirchner, the President of Argentina @CFKArgentina is slightly ahead of Colombia’s President @JuanManSantos with 2,894,864 and 2,885,752 followers respectively.
-Mexico’s President Enrique Peña Nieto @EPN, Brazil’s Dilma Rousseff @dilmabr and Venezuela’s @NicolasMaduro complete the Latin American top five, with more than two million followers each.
+In Latin America Mexico’s President Enrique Peña Nieto @EPN is slightly ahead of Colombia’s President @JuanManSantos and Argentina’s Cristina Fernández de Kirchner @CFKArgentina with well over 3.6 million followers each.
+Brazil’s Dilma Rousseff @dilmabr and Venezuela’s @NicolasMaduro complete the Latin American top five, with 3.3 and 2.4 million followers respectively.

 Does Size Really Matter?

-The meteoric rise of the Indian and Indonesian presidents shows that leaders of the most populous countries have a clear advantage in garnering a large army of dedicated followers.
-The number of followers of a country’s leader has even become a question of national pride.
+The meteoric rise of the Indian Prime Minister and the large following of the Turkish President and the King of Saudi Arabia shows that leaders of the most populous countries and countries where Twitter penetration is high have a clear advantage in garnering a large army of dedicated followers.
+The number of followers of a country’s leader has in some cases become a question of national pride.

 In 2016 @BarackObama will take his account into retirement and become the elder statesman with the largest social media following.
 Interestingly the @WhiteHouse and other official U.S. government accounts do not follow @BarackObama.
-By law there is a strict separation between the government accounts and personal campaign accounts.
-The White House has already reserved the @POTUS account should the next President of the United States decide to use an official personal Twitter account.
+By law there is a strict separation between the U.S. government accounts and personal campaign accounts.
+The White House has already reserved the @POTUS account should the next President of the United States decide to use an ‘official personal’ Twitter account as the First Lady Michelle Obama does on the @FLOTUS account.
 The @BarackObama account, set up in early 2007, has been on Twitter’s suggested user list and is still growing as it is often suggested to new Twitter users.

 The five most followed world leaders have one thing in common: they have discovered Twitter as a powerful one-way broadcasting tool; they are only following a handful of other world leaders, if any, and are hardly conversational which is almost impossible, given the sheer size of their audience.